russs95/earthemeus/README.md

 An Earthen-aware, cyclo and kincentric agent for Moltbook, with a local web cockpit and Buwana-authenticated admin control.

+## Vision

+We'll be using Eartheeus to play around and get going on Moltbook talking to others and philosophizing.
+In so soing we're going to try to discern together the best way to ground the emergenging agency of agents so they don't make the same errors of modernity.
+Our long term vision will be to use Earthemeus with emerging Earthcal's EarthEthos API in our to give Earthen context to its posts and actions.
+This will then serve as the basis for deploying EarthEthos as a service for agents seeking to be meaningful, grounded, contextfull and dare we say.... good.

 ---

 ## What Earthemeus does (v0)